Professor of Electrical and Computer Engineering, Emeritus

 B.S., 1984 - Georgia Tech

 Professor Darren Dawson received a B.S.
 Degree in Electrical Engineering from the Georgia Institute of Technology in 1984.
 He then worked for Westinghouse as a control engineer from 1985 to 1987.
 In 1987, he returned to the Georgia Institute of Technology where he received the Ph.D.
 Degree in Electrical Engineering in March 1990.
-In July 1990, he joined the Electrical and Computer Engineering Department at Clemson University where has the held the endowed position of McQueen Quattlebaum Professor since 2001.
+In July 1990, he joined the Electrical and Computer Engineering Department at Clemson University where he held the endowed position of McQueen Quattlebaum Professor between 2001 and 2014.
 From 2005 to 2007, he also served as the ECE Department Graduate Coordinator.
-As of August 2007, he has held the position of ECE Department Chair.
 Since June 2004, he has served on the Methode Board of Directors in which he currently serves on the Technical Committee and the Compensation Committee.
-He is a senior member of the Institute of Electrical and Electronic Engineers and Sigma Xi.
-For more information, download Dr. Dawson’s Professional Summary or his full Resume.
+Between 2007 and 2014, he held the position of ECE Department Chair at Clemson University.
+In 2014, Professor Dawson retired from Clemson after 24 years of service with the status of Professor Emeritus and with full retirement benefits (i.e., through the purchase of four years of service credit).
+In July of 2014, he assumed new duties as the Dean of Engineering and the Leroy C. and Aileen H. Paslay Endowed Chair of Electrical and Computer Engineering at Kansas State University.

-Over the last twenty years, Professor Dawson has been engaged in the design and the experimental validation of advanced model-based controllers for mechatronic systems (e.g., electric motors, robot manipulators, overhead cranes, active magnetic bearings, flexible cables/beams, vision-based systems, automotive systems, unmanned vehicles, etc.).
-In these areas, Professor Dawson’s research group has attacked and solved several of the open problems associated with important and/or benchmark nonlinear control applications.
+Professor Dawson’s research targeted the design and the experimental validation of advanced model-based controllers for mechatronic systems (e.g., electric motors, robot manipulators, overhead cranes, active magnetic bearings, flexible cables/beams, vision-based systems, automotive systems, unmanned vehicles, etc.).
+In these areas, Professor Dawson’s research group attacked and solved several of the open problems associated with important and/or benchmark nonlinear control applications.
 Specifically, his work in generalized mechanical systems is often cited by other researchers as the first solution to the global adaptive output feedback tracking control problem for a general class of Lagrange Euler systems.
 He was also the first scholar to design, analyze, and implement rigorously developed nonlinear algorithms for the important application area of sensorless control of induction motors.
 His research stands out from the typical control researcher in that the performance gains associated with his control theoretic work has been verified experimentally by his research group.